-• Two adjacent edges supported - the load is taken on the reference edge and the "next" edge
+Two adjacent edges supported - the load is taken on the reference edge and the "next" edge on the element.

 One edge supported - the load is all attributed to the reference edge.
 The moment due to the offset of the load is ignored.